 Provided that the tax-free threshold of €50 per employee per month has not been exhausted by other non-cash benefits, employers can make use of it to subsidize gym memberships.
 The gym membership can either be paid directly to the gym, or employees can be provided with vouchers / prepaid cards that they can use in various gyms throughout Germany.
 One option is that the employer concludes a contract with a gym of their choice.
 This not only allows the employer to pay a defined monthly amount directly into the employees’ membership accounts at the respective gym but usually also enables the employer to negotiate discounted rates for their employees.
 Depending on the gym, this might require a minimum headcount.
 Should the monthly membership fees exceed €50 (or whichever amount is still available for non-cash benefits), the remaining costs would be paid privately by the employee.
 Another option is to offer a voucher / prepaid card specifically intended for health and wellness benefits.
 Employers can top-up the prepaid card or provide vouchers up to 50 €tax-free.

 Employees are granted discounts on either their own company’s products or any other products and services.
 Such discounts are a popular low-cost benefit that can range from shopping discounts to discounted hairdresser rates up to discounted insurance premiums.

 Gifts for Special and Personal Occasions

-Includes birthday, jubilee, wedding, or birth of a baby.
+These perks include birthdays, jubilees, weddings, or the birth of a baby.
 Employers can either hand out a bought gift or a prepaid gift card.
-Gifts or vouchers up to €60 are tax-free for the employee.
+Gifts or vouchers up to €60 are tax-free per occasion.

-Ranging from fresh fruit, candy, cereals, and baked goods to coffee, fruit juices, water, or even alcoholic beverages.
+Ranging from fresh fruit, candy, cereal, and/or baked goods to coffee, fruit juices, water, or even alcoholic beverages.